gomathishankar28/ms2_desi_wagon/README.md

 ## **UX**
 ### Ideal client
 #### The ideal client for this business is:
+*   Residing in the Netherlands.
+*   Has a truck either on his own or on lease to transport the Groceries.
+*   Has financial means to order a consignment of Indian groceries and Vegetables.
+*   Wants to compete with the brick and Mortar stores selling Indian groceries in the identified cities.
 *   English speaking.
-*   Has a truck on his own to carry all the groceries
-*   Lives in the Netherlands.
-*   Has finances to buy big stock of indian groceries.

 #### Visitors to this website are searching for:
+*   Indian groceries at competitive prices when compared to conventional stores.
-*   A one-stop place where they can buy indian veggies, fruits, spices and other groceries
+*   A one-stop place where they can buy indian veggies, fruits, spices and other groceries.
-*   A place where they can make prior orders for the same.
+*   A business model similar to a fast-food truck but delivering Indian groceries.
+*   Information on the delivery details and location for customers to pick their orders.
-*   An option in the website to place an order.
+*   An option in the website to place orders.
-*   A specific time and place from where they could pick their orders.

 #### This Website is the best way to help the user and the owner because:
-The whole service is organised via watsapp group  wherein users message their grocery list in the group which invades privacy.
-Time and day of arrival is also posted in  the group, which requires  the users t keep checking on every message from the group being posted.
-There will be lot of phone calls for information about their location, pick up points which can be avoided by creating a website and having a single source of information.
+Currently the whole service is managed through Whatsapp group where customers message their grocery list.
+This invades privacy and is very awkward to let others know what each one is ordering.
+The time and place of order delivery is also messaged in the group.
+Each city has its own whatsapp group and is difficult to manage for the owner and sometimes leads to misinformation.
+This causes a lot of uncertainty which can be avoided by having this information in a central place.
+This transparency will be appreciated and will lead to better customer retention.

-### **Strategy**
+## **Strategy**
-Build brand awareness for an Indian mobile grocery store..
+Build brand awareness for an Indian mobile grocery store.

-Through this website , aim to increase the number of subscriber.

-Provide an easy option for users to  send in their grocery list in advance
+Through this website , clearly communicate the items that are offered Provide an easy option for users to send in their grocery list in advance Maintain one website where all the information is available about Desiwagon Aim to increase the subscriber base by attracting current customers of traditional Indian stores.

-### **Scope**
+## **Scope**
 **Functional requirements:**
 *   A Navigation bar to guide the user experience across the website;
-*   A section to show the schedule of the wagon displaying info about day, time and city.
+*   A Schedule section to display information about the day, time and city visited by Desiwagon.
-*   A section to show th Location or address of the wagon where it would be stationed
+*   A section to show the Location or address where Desiwagon would be stationed.
-*   An Option to send their grocery list online
+*   An Option to send the grocery list online.

 **Content requirements:**

-*   Content categorization based on offerings, Schedule, Location and Placing order.
+*   Content categorization based on offerings, Schedule, Location and Placing an order.
 *   Use of Text and images to make things easy to understand.
-*   A truck icon to show where the wagon is on a particular day.
+*   A truck icon in the schedule section to show where the wagon is on a particular day.
+*   A map with the markers to pinpoint the exact delivery location.
+*   A list of items that can be ordered along with their corresponding quantity.
+*   A simple order form that provides an option to choose the preferred delivery location for each order.
+*   An order form that captures the ordering party information like Name, email, phone number.

-### **Structure**
+## **Structure**

 The website was designed to deliver an intuitive experience with a consistent information flow.

 **Interaction design**

 The interface responds to the user actions as expected.
 The scroll behavior is standard and the buttons respond instantly when actioned.
-In order to increase the sense of interaction, subtle effects of zooming in, highlighting and transition effects are used wherever appropriate.
+In order to increase the sense of interaction, subtle effects of zooming in, carousel, highlighting and transition effects are used wherever appropriate.

 **Information architecture**

-The content is organized and segregated into sections from top to bottom The navigation bar is also categorized accordingly.
+The content is organized and segregated into sections from top to bottom.
+The navigation bar is also categorized accordingly.

-### **Skeleton**
+## **Skeleton**

 **Wireframe mockups**